kensonjohnson/next-with-ghost-cms/README.md

 4. Create a new Ghost API key by visiting the Ghost Admin panel and navigating to `Integrations` > `Add custom integration`.
 Give your integration a name, e.g. "Web Client" and click on `Create`.
 Description is optional.

-5. Be prepared to copy the `Content API Key` and `API URL` and update the environment variables in the `.env.local` file of the web client (see below).
+5. Be prepared to copy the `Content API Key` and `API URL` to update the environment variables in the `.env.local` file of the web client (see below).

 ### Web Client